Heatwaves have taken more lives and caused more adverse health outcomes than any other natural hazard in Australia.

 First aid kit icon

-• If you have a medical condition, ask your doctor for advice on how to manage the heat. • Think of simple ways to make your home or building cooler • Have air conditioners serviced before the beginning of summer.
+• Follow the advice from your doctor if heat can affect the management of any medical conditions or medications you may need • Think of simple ways to make your home or building cooler • Have air conditioners serviced before the beginning of summer

 Water bottles icon